William-Ogilvie/NYC-taxi-data-analysis/README.md

 ```bash
 docker run -it --rm -p 8888:8888 -p 8501:8501 --mount type=bind,src="$(pwd)",dst=/app jfk-taxi:cpu
 ```
+ai

-Now we will need to do some intial setup before we can run the notebooks.
-First we will need to install the package jfk_taxis which is located inside src/jfk_taixs.
+Now we will need to do some initial setup before we can run the notebooks.
+First we will need to install the package jfk_taxis which is located inside src/jfk_taxis.
 This package contains helper functions that do most of the heavy lifting and make our notebooks more readable.
-It also has unittests for all modules that you cand find in the tests dir.
-To install the package use the following command whilst in the \app dir:
+It also has unittests for all modules that you can find in the tests directory.
+To install the package use the following command whilst in the /app dir:

 ```bash
 pip install -e .
 ```

 Then we need to setup the config file to account for whether or not we should use GPU during training.
-It will also create all necessary directories for the project if they do not exist already.
+It will also create all necessary directories for the project if they do not already exist.
 Go to the scripts directory and run setup.py.
 This performs a small test to determine whether XGBoost has been installed with CUDA support and updates the config.yml file accordingly (which can be found in config/config.yml).
 So run the following commands:

 ```bash
 cd scripts
 python setup.py
 ```

 Then we need to download the data.
 Within scripts there is a file called get_parquet.py.
-This scrapes https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page using BeautifulSoup to get the urls to download the parquet files containing the taxi data, the .shap file for the taxi zones and the taxi zone lookup csv.
+This scrapes https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page using BeautifulSoup to get the urls to download the parquet files containing the taxi data, the .shap file for the taxi zones, and the taxi zone lookup CSV.
 This will then be saved to parquet_files.txt.
 So first run this script:

 ```bash
 python get_parquet.py